 Students Will Learn To:

-- Examine different approaches to the academic study of religions
+- Examine different approaches to the academic study of religious traditions

 - Analyze diverse sets of evidence including both primary and secondary sources